jerryagenyi/naija-news-hub/docs/pm/tdd.md

 **10. Data Flow**

 * User input via the frontend triggers the AI agent workflow:
-  * URL Discovery Agent analyzes the website and discovers category URLs
+  * URL Discovery Agent analyzes the website and discovers category URLs, storing them in the categories table
-  * URL Discovery Agent processes each category to discover article URLs
+  * URL Discovery Agent processes each category to discover article URLs, storing them in the sitemaps table with status "pending"
-  * Content Extraction Agent processes each article URL to extract content
+  * Content Extraction Agent pulls URLs with "pending" status from the sitemaps table, extracts content, stores it in the articles table, and updates the status to "scraped"
-  * Metadata Enhancement Agent enriches the extracted content
+  * Metadata Enhancement Agent processes newly scraped articles to enhance metadata and prepare for vectorization
 * Scraped and enhanced data is stored in the database and vector database
 * User queries via the frontend are sent to the LLM API
 * LLM responses are displayed in the frontend